berkayylmao/setting-up-sbrw/README.md

+# Disclaimer

+I wrote this guide only to help people who didn't even know what to do with the code.
+I offer no support, so **please do not contact me asking for help/support**.

 # So you want to host an SBRW server?

 You better buckle up, because this thing is as tedious as they get.
 This entire guide will focus on a Windows installation, although it shouldn't be any more difficult for a *nix user to follow.